 How olesoxime works

-Olesoxime is a therapy of the cholesterol oxime family intended to preserve mitochondrial function, protecting motor neurons from further degeneration.
-However, the exact ways in which olesoxime achieves this are not completely understood.
+Olesoxime is a therapy of the cholesterol oxime family that was intended to preserve mitochondrial function, protecting motor neurons from further degeneration.

 Animal studies on olesoxime demonstrated that the treatment was able to increase survival in SMA mouse models, compared with placebo treatment.